 United Methodist Women is a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ, to develop a creative, supportive fellowship, and to expand concepts of mission through participation in global ministries.
+More information about the United Methodist Women as an global entity is available at their webpage.
 Small study groups or circles meet monthly.
 The general meeting offers informative and inspirational programs.

 United Methodist Women Circles

 If you are interested in attending one of the circles listed below, the church office can have one of the United Methodist Women officers contact you.

 |Common Threads||4th Mondays 9:30-4:00p.m.||Room 12|

 |Enice Bowen||2nd Tuesdays 9:45 a.m.||Room 16|

 |SALT Life||1st Tuesdays 6:30 pm||Room 212|